 9. Barr Trail

 This is a 12-mile (one-way) hike gaining 7,800 vertical feet from Manitou Springs to the 14,115-foot summit of Pikes Peak - America's Mountain.
-Hike to the summit and book a ride back down the mountain with Rocky Mountain Ride.
 Parking: Enjoy the great outdoors and support your local business by parking at Iron Springs Chateau during the day.
 Parking revenue will help pay their bills while they are closed and help them to open their dinner and show as soon as COVID restrictions are lifted.
-Moderate/Difficult.
+Difficult.